AreParameswarudu/AWS-DEV-SCRIPTS/promethesu-and-grafana-for-ec2-instances.md

 · Add a new data source and select Loki.

-· Enter the Loki URL (http://ec2-public:3100) and save the configuration.
+· Enter the Loki URL (`http://ec2-public:3100`) and save the configuration.

 Now, our datasource is connected.

-Link Loki to Grafana

-· In Grafana, navigate to Configuration > Data Sources.

-· Add a new data source and select Loki.

-· Enter the Loki URL (http://localhost:3100) and save the configuration.

-Now, our datasource is connected

-Step 9 — Explore and filter logs
+## Explore and filter logs
 --------------------------------

 · Use the Explore tab in Grafana to view logs.